 - There are 3 installments per academic year and the minimum number of installments for the program is 6.

 - After the first 6 installments, a ‘continuing fee’ is assessed.

 Our graduate programs typically start in September.
-However, an intake is currently planned for January 2020.
-Applicants who apply for the January 2020 intake, but are not accepted, can be considered for the September intake without reapplying if they indicate so on their application.
+However, it is also possible to start in January.
+Applicants who apply for the September 2020 intake, but are not accepted, can be considered for the January 2021 intake without reapplying if they indicate so on their application.